 I can boldly say I speak for all Nigerians when I say we can’t wait to get to heaven.
-Especially those of us that know Revelations 21:23, it promises that “The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp”.
+Especially those of us that know Revelations 21:23; because it promises that, “The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp”.
 And THIS is our ultimate dream; 24/7 electricity.

 We do need to focus and look to our better role models.
-Unfortunately the noisier “role models” are the wannabe celebrites who are determined to publicise their success with ‘stuff’.
+Unfortunately the noisier “role models”, are the wannabe celebrites who are determined to publicise their success with ‘stuff’.
 Most of which is a gross exaggeration of what they actually own.
-This is becoming the new normal of legitimate success.
+But that is becoming the new normal of legitimate success.

 But wannabe celebrities are not who I am presenting to you today; just good old us, regular Nigerians.